thinkingmedia/grunt-thinkingmedia/README.md

 This is where to place packaged files for deployment or distribution.

+#### config.temp

+A temp folder that is used to process template files.

 #### config.src

 This is a list of directories that contain both SASS and JS files.
 These directories will be expanded by sub-directory order to control the loading sequence of files.

+#### config.templates

+This is the name of the AngularJS module used to load HTML templates.

 ### Task SASS
 [[Back To Top]](#jump-to-section)